ForHemer/ForHemer/README.md

 ### Hi there 👋
 I'm Hemerson Foreste.
 Web development and Technology enthusiastic.
 Interested in coding and project management.
 Love literature and music.
 Always learning.
 Open to new opportunities.

-- 🔭 I’m currently focused on JavaScript, CSS, API and DOM
+- 🔭 I’m currently focused on JavaScript, React, and Rails
 - 🌱 I’m currently searching for new opportunities
 - 👯 I’m looking to collaborate on Javascript, Rails and React
 - 📫 How to reach me: [foreste.hemerson@gmail.com](mailto:foreste.hemerson@gmail.com)